tundish/blathnaid/app/tale.rst

 Instead what he found all around him were notices.
 Mostly they forbade you from doing things.
 "No fires or braziers by order" was regularly posted on walls around the city, and in the name of Mayor Ingomer.

 Ingomer controlled the supply of food into the city.
-It was in his name that the guard stopped the wagons at the gate.
+It was in his name that the guards stopped the wagons at the gate.
 They diverted the best goods to his favoured merchants, and shook down the hauliers for revenue.

 The mayor also had a system of licenses which meant you had to pay a fee for lighting fires.